Hollywood Bowl Group

-Hollywood Bowl Group is a British company that runs the Hollywood Bowl branded multi lane ten-pin bowling and Puttstars brand minigolf centres in the UK and Splitsville bowling in Canada.
+Hollywood Bowl Group plc (HBG) is a British leisure and family entertainment company.
+The company is the corporate successor to the British operations of AMF Bowling, which had originally been acquired by shareholders of Bourne Leisure in 2004, and acquired the Hollywood Lanes chain in 2010.

+The company operates bowling alleys in the United Kingdom and Canada under the Hollywood Bowl and Splitsville brands respectively; all locations operate tenpin bowling alongside amenities such as licensed lounges and arcades, while three of the Canadian centres also offer five-pin bowling.
+It also operates miniature golf centres in the UK under the "Puttstars" brand.

-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+HBG is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 Foundation as AMF Bowling UK

 The United States company AMF Bowling opened its first centre in the United Kingdom in Stamford Hill, North London on 20 January 1960.
 Between 1967 and 1970, AMF Bowling UK acquired its first 15 centres.
 After Goldman Sachs purchased AMF Bowling in 1996, the number of centres owned and operated by AMF Bowling in the UK rose in 1997 from 15 to 37.
 The company then embarked on a program to refurbish the acquired centres.

 In 2004 certain shareholders of the British leisure conglomerate, Bourne Leisure, acquired the AMF-branded centres in the UK.
 AMF Bowling UK then embarked on another programme of refurbishment and since 2007 had opened five new centres in the UK.